noahleavi11/midterm-1-noahleavi11/README.md

-Uses the specified API to retrieve the correct data on search | 10 Displays the required information about the book in a visually asthethic manner | 30 Section to display all the favorited books - updates correctly and is visually appealing | 20 There is some button that allows the user to favorite and unfavorite books in the searched list and in the favorite list | 10 Your page looks really good.
+Uses the specified API to retrieve the correct data on search | 10 Displays the required information about the book in a visually asthethic manner | 30 Section to display all the favorited books - updates correctly and is visually appealing | 20 There is some button that allows the user to favorite and unfavorite books in the searched list and in the favorite list | 5 Hosted and deployed on firebase | 5
+Your page looks really good.
 This is subjective, so wow us. | 10 Using any website besides the API documentation | -30